Many clients and students come to us with a common challenge: “I need to learn how to be assertive at work.”

 5. Reach Out to Others

-Being assertive at work goes above and beyond verbal communication.
+When coaching clients on how to be assertive at work, I always emphasize that this skill goes above and beyond verbal communication.

 Think about your overall lifestyle.
 How do you show up in the organization?
 Is your network active and dynamic?